 If you or someone you know is having trouble paying their electric bills, TEP can help.

 We offer bill reminders, payment extensions, payment plans, flexible pricing plans and direct assistance through either TEP or our community partners.

-Here are some of the programs and plans that TEP offers to help customers pay their bills:
+Here are some of the available programs and plans that can help customers pay their bills:

 - Payment Extensions – Customers may request a payment extension through My Account on the TEP website, using TEP’s mobile app or by calling TEP Customer Care at 520-623-7711.
 After 30 days, bills are considered delinquent.
 Typically, customers with a good payment history who request an extension are eligible for an extension.

 - Short-term Assistance – TEP cooperates with several community agencies to offer emergency bill-payment assistance to customers facing hardships.
 Customers should contact these organizations directly for assistance:

 - Lifeline Program – Qualifying limited-income customers receive a monthly discount of $15 on their electric bill through TEP’s Lifeline Program.
 Customers whose household incomes do not exceed 150 percent of the 2019 federal poverty guidelines qualify for assistance.

 - Budget Billing – Customers can better manage their monthly bill and budget by enrolling in Budget Billing.
 Your estimated annual bill is divided into 12 monthly payments so that you pay the same amount each month.
 The amount is typically lower than participants’ usual summer bills, so the plan can be a good way to reduce summertime expenses.

 - Flexible Pricing Plans – TEP offers four different pricing plans that allow customers to better control their electric bill by choosing a plan that is right for them and their energy use.
 Three of these plans offer customers lower rates for avoiding energy use during on-peak hours when the demand is high.